rancher/rancher-docs/versioned_docs/version-2.7/reference-guides/best-practices/rancher-managed-clusters/rancher-managed-clusters.md

 Running well-built containers can greatly impact the overall performance and security of your environment.
 Refer to this [guide](tips-to-set-up-containers.md) for tips.

-### Best Practices for Rancher Managed vSphere Clusters
+### Best Practices for Rancher Managed VMware vSphere Clusters

 This [guide](rancher-managed-clusters-in-vsphere.md) outlines a reference architecture for provisioning downstream Rancher clusters in a vSphere environment, in addition to standard vSphere best practices as documented by VMware.